apache/nifi-minifi-cpp/extensions/python/PYTHON.md

     nifi.python.processor.dir=XXXX

-## Processors
+## Sample processors
-The python directory (extensions/pythonprocessors) contains implementations that will be available for flows if the required dependencies exist.
+The examples directory (pythonprocessor-examples in the source, or minifi-python-examples in the MiNiFi installation) contains sample python processors.
+Copy them to the minifi-python directory to make them available for flows.
+You may need to install the required dependencies, either on the system or in the virtual environment.

 ### Sentiment Analysis

 The SentimentAnalysis processor will perform a Vader Sentiment Analysis.
 This requires that you install nltk and VaderSentiment
     pip install nltk
     pip install VaderSentiment

 ## Using NiFi Python Processors